What to Wear in Morocco:

 Final Thought

-Knowing what to wear in Morocco ultimately comes down to one simple principle: be comfortable, be covered, and be curious.
-Dress with a degree of respect for the places you are visiting, and you will find that Morocco opens up in ways that guidebooks rarely capture.
+Knowing what to wear in Morocco — for women, for men, across every season and region — ultimately comes down to one principle: be comfortable, be covered, and be curious.
+The Morocco dress code for tourists is less a constraint and more an invitation to engage thoughtfully with a remarkable country.
 The conversations, the invitations to mint tea, the smiles exchanged in a medina alley — these are the moments that define a great trip, and the right outfit quietly sets the stage for all of them.